fbpx

 The rationale for selecting these strands was to design a curriculum in which the five core areas of the Core Content Framework (CCF) and KMT’s Key Content areas were deliberately interwoven, providing repeated opportunities to promote wider, more critical understanding, including in phase and subject-specific contexts.
 The curriculum design places the necessary importance on SEND, Disadvantage and Mental Health, as highlighted in the CCF.

-The KMT Curriculum is the progression model against which ATs are assessed throughout their programme.
-Each training stage has a series of clear progression statements for all Key Strands and Key Content areas to allow for accurate, timely and developmental assessment, ensuring all ATs have a clear path to QTS.
-The KMT Curriculum is structured to ensure that all ATs are well prepared to meet the Teachers’ Standards by the end of the programme and are ready to transition to their Early Career posts.
+The KMT Curriculum is the progression model against which trainees are assessed throughout their programme.
+Each training stage has a series of clear progression statements for all Key Strands and Key Content areas to allow for accurate, timely and developmental assessment, ensuring all trainees have a clear path to QTS.
+The KMT Curriculum is structured to ensure that trainees are well prepared to meet the Teachers’ Standards by the end of the programme and are ready to transition to their Early Career posts.

 The KMT online portfolio

-The KMT online portfolio streamlines the process by which ATs evidence how well they are learning and applying their learning, and ensures an emphasis on quality rather than quantity in terms of reflection and evidence gathering.
-The use of this bespoke online platform also reduces administrative burdens and unnecessary workload for all stakeholders.
+The KMT online portfolio streamlines the process by which our trainee teachers evidence how well they are progressing and applying their learning.
+It ensures an emphasis on quality rather than quantity in terms of reflection and evidence gathering.
+The use of a dedicated online platform also reduces administrative burdens and unnecessary workload for all stakeholders.

 Expand your ITT and Assessment Only provision